Medicaid Affordable Care Coverage Groups Overview and Eligibility Pathways (210-RICR-30-00-1)

 A.All applicants and beneficiaries subject to this Part must cooperate with an array of requirements as a condition of obtaining or retaining (post-eligibility) eligibility.
 Specific requirements related to application and renewal are located in Part of this Subchapter and for the purposes of evaluating and verifying income are set forth in Part of this Subchapter.

 B.Cooperation requirements applicable across populations are as follows:

-1.Third Party Liability (TPL) - Third Party Liability refers to any individual, entity (e.g., insurance company) or program (e.g., Medicare) that may be liable for all or part of a Medicaid applicant’s coverage.
-Under Section 1902(a)(25) of the Social Security Act, the State is required to take all reasonable measures to identify legally liable third parties and treat verified TPL as a resource of the Medicaid beneficiary once determined eligible.
+1.Third Party Liability (TPL) – Third Party Liability refers to any individual, entity (e.g., insurance company) or program (e.g., Medicare) that may be liable for all or part of a Medicaid applicant’s coverage.
+Under § 1902(a)(25) of the Social Security Act, the State is required to take all reasonable measures to identify legally liable third (3rd) parties and treat verified TPL as a resource of the Medicaid beneficiary once determined eligible.
 Applicants/beneficiaries must furnish information about all sources of TPL.
 The State and Medicaid managed care organizations, under contractual agreements with the State, are responsible for identifying and pursuing TPL for beneficiaries covered by employer-sponsored health insurance plans through the RIte Share program.
-Failure to cooperate with the TPL requirement or to enroll in a RIte Share plan as required in Part 30-05-3 of this Title results in the ineligibility of the parent.
+Failure to cooperate with the TPL requirement or to enroll in a RIte Share plan as required in Part Subchapter 05 Part of this Chapter results in the ineligibility of the parent.